 The New York State Wild, Scenic, and Recreational Rivers Act was created by the state legislature in 1972 to protect and preserve certain rivers considered to have remarkable scenic, recreational, geologic, fish wildlife, historic, cultural, or other similar values.
 The Laboratory has one Wetland and Wild, Scenic, and Recreational Rivers Permit that was opened in 2017.
 The permit is an equivalency permit for the cleanup of a small area of contamination within the Peconic River.
-The Laboratory expects to close the permit after vegetation monitoring in 2019.
+The Laboratory completed required vegetation monitoring in August 2019 and submitted documentation to NYSDEC to request permit closure.
+A site visit is required and will occur mid-2020 once vegetation is in full growth.